RuoyuFeng/CCEdit/README.md

 ## Acknowledgements
-The source videos in this repository come from our own collections, and downloads from Pexels.
+The source videos in this repository come from our own collections and downloads from Pexels.
 If anyone feels that a particular piece of content is used inappropriately, please feel free to contact me, and I will remove it immediately.

 Thanks to model contributers of [CivitAI](https://civitai.com/) and [RunwayML](https://runwayml.com/).